Mehran-khani/Login-Register-app/README.md

 Login and Register Flutter project.
     This app uses firebase for authentication and needs to set up firebase authentication methods.
+I will appreciate it if you give it a star if you find this project useful.

 ## Getting Started